For Enquiry: 93450 45466

 Strings are immutable objects in Java, which means that once a value is assigned to a string, it cannot be changed.
 If any modifications are made to a string, a new string object is created with the updated value, while the original string object remains unchanged.The integrity and security of Java’s string objects are guaranteed by their immutability.

-35. What is multi-threading?
+35. What is Multi-Threading?

 Multi-threading is a fundamental programming concept that involves executingconcurrently running many tasks in a same programme.
 The same process stack is shared by all running threads, enabling improved performance of a program.
 Multi-threading is an important topic frequently asked in Java interviews.
+You can better prepare for the interview with the aid of these Java interview questions for experienced.

 36. Why does Java employ the Runnable interface?